 Last week, Ohio's $16 billion Police & Fire Pension Fund approved a 5% allocation to the monetary metal.
 This relatively small gold allocation provides at least some measure of portfolio diversification and could pay off in an outsized way if the gold market enters into a price-compounding mania phase.

 Ohio will join Texas, through its Texas Teacher Retirement System, in having the only known public pension program that holds precious metals.

 Each fund appears to be targeting about $1 billion in gold holdings.

-Others have been urged to do so, including by the Sound Money Defense League and Money Metals Exchange, whose Sound Money Index ranks all 50 states on whether they hold gold in their pension or reserve funds.
+Others have been urged to do so, including the Sound Money Defense League and Money Metals Exchange, whose Sound Money Index ranks all 50 states on whether they hold gold in their pension or reserve funds.

 Wyoming, for example, considered and rejected the idea early last year when gold was trading at just $1,300/oz.

-In a contentious Wyoming house hearing in February 2019, the career deputy to the newly elected State Treasurer – having just turned in a staggering $300+ million loss on the state’s controversial investment in Third World debt – scoffed at gold while openly opposing his own boss who had just testified in favor of holding the monetary metal to protect the state.
+In a contentious Wyoming House hearing in February 2019, the career deputy to the newly elected State Treasurer – having just turned in a staggering $300+ million loss on the state’s controversial investment in Third World debt – scoffed at gold while openly opposing his boss who had just testified in favor of holding the monetary metal to protect the state.